ehabsmh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 23: Finds all empty files and directories in the currrent directory and all subDIR'S Script 24: Lists files with specific format
-Script 25: Script that takes first letter of every line and display it as a meaningful word
+Script 25: Script that takes first letter of every line and display it as a meaningful word Script 26: parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.